cybiohub/svc_zabbixagent/README.md

 	unzip svc_zabbixagent.zip
 	```

-3. Make changes to the installation script to configure it to match your environment.
+3. Make changes to the installation script `vx_zbxagent.sh` to configure it to match your environment.

 	You can customize the following settings: